 The Geospatial View has a map projection associated with it, and everything displayed in that view (e.g., object icons, background image) needs to be displayed in that projection.
-RiverWare does not know the mathematical details of the projection associated with the Geospatial View, rather the object coordinates and the map all share the same projection.
+Because RiverWare assumes that a single projection is shared between the Geospatial View, the object coordinates, and the map, RiverWare does not need to know the mathematical details of that projection.